Zuehlke/poinz/DEPLOYMENT.md

 5. build docker image `npm run build` (our image is not pushed to a repo, so we build on the EC2 instance for now)

 6. Start container `docker run --name poinz --link redis:db -p 8080:3000 -d xeronimus/poinz`.
-Now you can point your browser to http://localhost:8080/ .

 #### Cheat Sheet